spring-attic/sagan/doc/getting-started-guides/sections.md

 # {!begin#create-android-manifest}
 ### Create an Android Manifest

-Every Android application must have an `AndroidManifest.xml` file.
 The [Android Manifest] contains all the information required to run an Android application, and it cannot build without one.

-{!include:complete/AndroidManifest.xml}

 [Android Manifest]: http://developer.android.com/guide/topics/manifest/manifest-intro.html
 {!end#create-android-manifest}